-With the recent upset in the European elections and the general election looming, believers find themselves yet again in a quandary about whom and which party to vote for.
+As the cycle of election looms, Christians find themselves in a quandary about who to support and which party to vote for.

 The question of voting comes with a mirage of difficult overlapping issues.
 We would all agree that how we approach these questions will significantly affect the outcome of the nation we are a part of.
-For the believer we have two countries to consider.
+For the Christian we have two countries to consider.
 First our heavenly, second earthly.
 Both realms consist of the same basic principles i.e. authority, law, government, citizenship and culture.
 These concepts are integral to understanding our identity as citizens and the conflict which takes place between the two realms.
-But from this point onwards these are about as far as the similarities go.
+However from this point forward that is about as far as the similarities go.

 Who should I vote for?
 It is not a question of who you vote for, but a question of who your allegiance is with.